Step 1 - Find and develop your topic

 Identify the key concepts and keywords for your question.
 Brainstorm and create a list of synonyms of the concepts.
 There are many resources that will help you find synonyms.

 Step 2 - Determine what you already know

 Incorporate your existing knowledge with what you have learned in class and from the class readings to date.
 Lecture notes, textbooks and readings will inform your efforts.
 You will have identified themes, concepts, people and events that may be important to your question.
 This process will help you to determine the best places to start your search.

 Read articles in subject encyclopedias to develop an understanding of the context for your research.
 Pay particular attention to relevant items in the bibliographies at the end of the encyclopedia articles.

 Use the reference tab on the Visual Arts Research Guide to find quality reference works.

-The Summon search on the library's homepage is also a good "Google-like" search to help you gather background information.
-Summon will locate books and articles.
+Search using Omni (the library catalogue) (Omni instructions) to help you gather background information.
+Omni will locate books and articles.
 Once you have done some initial background reading, however, you will want to proceed to Step 4 and find scholarly sources.